-- 2.6 The consultation response from NELC (refer to Annex 3 of the FRA in Appendix 14A ES Volume III) stated that no development approved by this permission shall be commenced until a scheme for the provision of surface water drainage works has been approved in writing by the LPA.
-Such scheme shall be implemented to the satisfaction of the LPA. - 2.7 NELC has created a SuDS Guide (NELC, 2016) which stipulates the expectations of NELC for designers and developers in regards to the use of SuDS.
-This guidance document has been produced based on best practice guidelines from the Construction Industry Research and Information Association (CIRIA) SuDS Manual (C753) (CIRIA, 2007). - 2.8 The document details the requirements for SuDS, appropriate design processes and discusses various types of SuDS.
+- 2.9 The scoping consultation response from NELC for the Consented Development (refer to Annex 3 of the FRA in Appendix 14A PEI Report Volume III) stated that no development shall be commenced until a scheme for the provision of surface water drainage works has been approved in writing by the LPA.
+Such scheme shall be implemented to the satisfaction of the LPA. - 2.10 NELC has created a SuDS Guide (NELC, 2016) which stipulates the expectations of NELC for designers and developers in regards to the use of SuDS.
+This guidance document has been produced based on best practice guidelines from the Construction Industry Research and Information Association (CIRIA) SuDS Manual (C753) (CIRIA, 2007). - 2.11 The document details the requirements for SuDS, appropriate design processes and discusses various types of SuDS.
 Specific NELC requirements for drainage projects are also detailed with a checklist given for the required steps to be taken for the adoption of SuDS.